<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 And that's okay.

-So, if you want to come off as more real and HUMAN, consider making a post about one of your big mistakes.
+So, if you want to come off as more real and HUMAN, consider posting about one of your big mistakes (or even just an everyday struggle).

 Although you might not be proud of it, plenty of your followers would still appreciate learning from it!